pandacase/cs144-computer-networking/README.md

 So it is more easy to solve the envir problem when i choose this version as the project.

-And also most of the solution on the internet is about `sponge` _(But...anyway, just try to finsh the challenge completely by yourself.)_
+And also most of the solution on the internet is about `sponge`

 ## About solution